-You are looking at the simplest of carrot soups.
+You are looking at the simplest carrot soup.
 One I love, in part, because it's an example of how a beautiful meal can come together with a bit of care, and an impossibly short list of ingredients.
-Carrots and onion form the base, which is spiked with dollop of red curry paste, and then pureed into silky oblivion.
+Carrots and onion form the base.
+The base is spiked with dollop of red curry paste, and then pureed into silky oblivion.
 Once pureed, you can flare it out with whatever you have on hand for the toppings.
 This is a soup we make often, and it was my special request after a tooth extraction this week.
 I'm short one wisdom tooth thanks to a brawny, bee-keeping oral surgeon, and I ate a lot of this soup in the days following.
 It reminded me how much I enjoy it.
 If you decide to give it a try, there are a couple considerations...

 A Simple Carrot Soup

-2 tablespoons unsalted butter or extra-virgin coconut oil
+- 2 tablespoons unsalted butter or extra-virgin coconut oil

-1 onion, chopped
+- 1 onion chopped

-scant 1 tablespoon red curry paste, or to taste
+- scant 1 tablespoon red curry paste, or to taste

-2 pounds carrots, peeled and chopped - 1/2-inch chunks
+- 2 pounds carrots, peeled and chopped - 1/2-inch chunks

-1 14- ounce can full-fat coconut milk
+- 1 14- ounce can full-fat coconut milk

-1 1/2 teaspoons sea salt, or to taste
+- 1 1/2 teaspoons sea salt, or to taste

-1 1/2 cups / 360 ml of water, or to cover
+- 1 1/2 cups / 360 ml of water, or to cover

-1 lemon or lime
+- 1 lemon or lime

-to serve (topping ideas): micro greens / cilantro, chopped, toasted almonds , chile oil
+- micro greens / cilantro, chopped, toasted almonds , chile oil

-Simmer until the carrots are tender, 10 - 15 minutes, and then puree using a blender or hand blender until the soup is completely silky smooth.
-This next part is important (with any soup) - make any needed adjustments.
-Add more water if the consistency needs to be thinned out a bit.
-After that taste for salt, adding more if needed.
+Simmer until the carrots are tender, 10 - 15 minutes, then puree using a blender or hand blender until the soup is completely silky smooth.
+The next part is important, you're going to make any needed adjustments.
+For example, add more water if the consistency needs to be thinned out a bit.
+Taste for salt, adding more if needed.
 I also like to season this soup with a great big squeeze or lemon or lime juice.
-Serve topped with whatever you have on hand - I like it with a little something crunchy (almonds), and a lot of something green (micro greens & cilantro).
+Serve topped with whatever you have on hand.
+Something crunchy like almonds is nice.
+Along with a final touch of something green, like micro greens & cilantro.